What did Trump do? Inside the Stormy Daniels case that led to Trump’s arrest

 2 June 2023: Trump attorneys want judge to step aside

-Mr Trump’s attorneys ask Judge Merchan to step aside, citing his daughter's ties to a Democratic organization.
+Mr Trump’s attorneys ask Judge Merchan to step aside, citing his daughter's ties to a Democratic organisation.
 They argue he cannot be impartial.

 His daughter is an executive at Authentic Campaigns, a consulting firm that worked on President Joe Biden's 2020 campaign.

-Note: This story was updated on Tuesday 8 May 2024 to reflect the new information.